 Few people can say they’ve seen a baby sea turtle hatch.
-The marine reptile usually lays its eggs beneath the sand, where it is cool and out of sight of predators.
+Instead, the marine reptile usually lays its eggs beneath the sand, which is cool and out of sight of predators.

 11-year-old turtle expert Natalie Ephraims considers herself pretty lucky to have witnessed the event up close.
 We caught up with Natalie to talk snorkelling, sleeping at sea and the best bits about her turtle-themed holiday to Brisbane and Lady Musgrave Island.